originphp/website/source/docs/models.md

 ```

-Remember, you can use the code generation tool to do this for you, providing that the table exists in the database.
+Remember, you can use the code generation tool to do this for you.
 The code generation shell will also generate the test and fixture for the model.

 ```linux
 $ bin/console generate model Product